croton-on-hudson/bicycle-pedestrian-committee/README.md

 # Village of Croton-on-Hudson Bicycle & Pedestrian Committee
 We serve as advisors to the village on matters of interest to bicyclists and pedestrians.

+---
+** All material  All material published here is work-in-progress and may not be up-to-date or accurate. **
+---

 ## Project board
 We track the progress of issues and ideas discussed by the committee and the village using a [Kanban](https://en.wikipedia.org/wiki/Kanban_board)-style board.
 - View [the current status of the project board](https://github.com/croton-on-hudson/bicycle-pedestrian-committee/projects/1?card_filter_query=is%3Aopen)